Adsense

 Why Watershed Management Matters

-• Local actions affect distant lakes and rivers
+• Local land-use decisions affect distant lakes and rivers

-• Cooperation across towns, farms, and cities is essential
+• Cooperation across municipalities, farms, and communities is essential

-• Managing land use is just as important as treating water
+• Land management is as important as water treatment

 Next Post Previous Post